 Notices served under Section 13 or Section 42 of the 1993 Act, in respect of premises in Wales, are also no longer required to be signed personally by the leaseholder.
-This change was bought about by Section 140 of the Housing (Wales) Act 2014 and the Housing Wales (Wales) Act 2014 (Commencement No.1) Order 2014 which came into force on 1st December 2014
+This change was brought about by Section 140 of the Housing (Wales) Act 2014 and the Housing which came into force on 1st December 2014

 Section 87 of the Leasehold Reform, Housing and Urban Development Act 1993 entitles the Secretary of State to approve any code of practice which appears to him to be designed to promote desirable practices in relation to any matter or matters directly or indirectly concerned with the management of residential property.